Thursday, December 22, 2022

 But where the U.S. has not shown progress is in the broadcast booth.
 Nearly everything about Fox Sports telecast was dreadful.
 Someone needs to tell John Strong and Stu Holden that they are not on the radio -- they don't need to fill every second of silence with blather, especially when they have so little to say.
 Stop trying to create drama -- let the game do it for you.
 Stop telling me what I just saw.
 And what they have to say is mosty banal.
 They offer none of the poetry of Peter Drury and none of the passion of Andre Cantor.
 If there was an option for turning off the broadcast and just listening to the crowd, I'd take that.

 Off the Field?
 Here the World Cup was a disaster.
 The mere fact that Qatar was allowed to host is itself a scandal and affirms what we already know -- FIFA is about money first, second and always.
-But the real disappointment was how, in the face of such signifcant human rights concerns, free speech concerns, the death of hundreds of migrant workers, and the oppression of women, minorities, and LGBT individuals in Qatar, pretty much everyone -- the players, coaches, soccer federations and FOX Sports -- was silent.
+But the real disappointment was how, in the face of such significant human rights concerns, free speech concerns, the death of hundreds of migrant workers, and the oppression of women, minorities, and LGBT individuals in Qatar, pretty much everyone -- the players, coaches, soccer federations and FOX Sports -- was silent.
 Everyone played along.
 Yes, there was a nice gesture from the German team, but it amounted to barely a blip.
 I was hoping that Messi or Mbappe or one of the penalty kick takers might tear off their jersey to reveal a rainbow flag --- not exactly the stuff of Tommie Smith and John Carlos, but at least it would be something.
 When the President of FIFA issued a bizarre statement condmening as hypocrites those who would "politicize" the World Cup by protesting, he should have be called out for his bulllshit.
 After all, when FIFA made the decision to give its business to a monarchy that functions as a theocracy, following Sharia and discriminating against women and LGBT individuals, a political choice was made by FIFA.
 Hypocrites, indeed.

 Some Love for Croatia: Understandably, Morocco got more attention.
 Morocco knocked off Spain and Portugal, posed a real challenge to the traditional powers and became the first African nation to reach the semi-finals.
 (And, as a Muslim nation, they became the favorites of the local supporters who watched Qatar and Saudi Arabia bounced out early).
 But consider, for a moment, what Croatia has achieved.
 Croatia is a nation of fewer than 4 million people.
 More people live in Okahoma than in Croatia.
 But Croatia has made it to the knockout stages in each of the last 4 major tournaments - they were runners up in 2018 and finished in 3rd place in 2022.
 Luka Modric is a marvel.
 Like Messi, he doesn't really look like a professional athelte -- his build is so slight, he looks frail.
 But his technical ability and his pinpoint passing is second to none.
 He's been one of the best players of his generation.